 Even at this early date, we see Hawks' love of gizmos:

-We also see an early example of Hawks' interest in prehistoric animals.
-If the scientist in Bringing Up Baby is reconstructing a dinosaur skeleton, here we have in actual dinosaur, including a most charming Brontosaurus, just like the skeleton in Bringing Up Baby.
-The interest in evolution will return in Monkey Business.
+We see an early example of Hawks' interest in prehistoric animals.
+If the scientist in Bringing Up Baby is reconstructing a dinosaur skeleton, here we have actual dinosaurs, including a most charming Brontosaurus, just like the skeleton in Bringing Up Baby.
+The interest in evolution will return in Monkey Business, at least in its implicit comparison of humans and apes.

 The Hero's Office